Nicoletta Ceccoli: Life and career

 The Girl in the Tower, written by Lisa Schroeder.
 Her work has been exhibited and sold internationally, with many high-profile clients such as Vogue and United Airlines.

-Ceccoli was awarded the Andersen Prize, "honoring her as the best children's book illustrator in Italy", in 2001.
+Ceccoli was awarded the Andersen Prize, "honouring her as the best children's book illustrator in Italy", in 2001.
 Others prizes are Society of Illustrators of New York and four prizes for Excellence in the Communication Arts.

-In 2008 she worked as the character designer for a 3D animated French film, La mécanique du cœur, under the direction of Mathias Melzieau.
+In 2008, she worked as the character designer for a 3D animated French film, La mécanique du cœur, under the direction of Mathias Melzieau.
 Ceccoli has participated in 11 group exhibitions and has had nine solo exhibitions of her work.